• Home

 Living off the land and turning wilderness resources into shelters, calories, and self-defense.

-Here’s a list of all the high self-reliant gear you should include in your INCH Bag:
+Here’s a list of all the high self-reliant gear you should include:

 INCH Bag H2O Plan

-You have to think about your survival water plans differently when you’re never-coming-home.
-When you’re perpetually on the move, finding water will become a struggle.
+You must think about your survival water plans differently when you’re never-coming-home.

-And even if you find abundant water, you’ll still have to be smart about how you filter and purify it.
+And even if you find abundant water, you’ll still have to be smart about filtering and purifying it.

 That’s why I recommend you only carry a Stainless Steel Water Bottle.